-After taking stock of what your real estate business needs financing for, and doing your research on your available loan options, you might find that you don’t quite need the amount of cash you’d receive from a term loan or line of credit—or, more importantly, you might not be able to afford repaying that amount quite yet.
+Of course, you might find that you don’t quite need the amount of cash you’d receive from a term loan or line of credit—or, more importantly, you might not be able to afford repaying that amount quite yet.

 In that case, a business credit card might actually be your best loan option.
-Actually, regardless of whether you take out a business loan or not, a business credit card is a must-have for any business, at any stage of their growth.

 And as a major bonus, business credit cards are much easier to apply and qualify for than small business loans are: You just need to fill out your card company’s online application, and you’ll receive a decision within minutes (or even seconds).